bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 Clinical Implications

-Night sweats are more than just a nuisance—they can have significant clinical consequences:
+Night sweats are more than just an annoyance, they can have significant clinical consequences:

 Assessment and Diagnosis

-When a patient on prednisone reports night sweats, a thorough assessment is warranted to rule out other causes:
+When a patient on prednisone reports night sweats, a thorough assessment is needed to rule out other causes:

-If prednisone is identified as the likely culprit, management focuses on symptom relief and, if possible, dose adjustment.
+If prednisone is identified as the likely culprit, the focus turns to alleviating symptoms and, if possible, adjusting the dose.

 Management Strategies for Prednisone Night Sweats